Interventions designed for established structures, teams to strengthen or a workshop to structure.

 - Skill development for the profiles concerned according to your objectives

-The format is defined from the workshop need.
+The format is defined from your workshop.

 On site or in Les Brenets, depending on what best allows observation, correction and hands-on practice without unnecessarily disrupting the workshop.